-During emergencies, the importance of our country’s communications systems becomes clear.
+During emergencies, the importance of our country's communications systems becomes clear.
 These communications systems include the wireline and wireless telephone networks, broadcast and cable television, radio, Public Safety Land Mobile Radio, satellite systems and increasingly the Internet.
 For example, in an emergency, we may dial 911, call our family members to make sure they are safe, and turn on our televisions and radios to get breaking news and important updates.
-Although our communications systems are among the world’s most extensive and dependable, unusual conditions can put a strain on them.

-Since September 11, 2001, and Hurricane Katrina, the Federal Communications Commission (FCC) has taken important steps to ensure that 911 services and other critical communications remain operational when disasters strike.
-For example, in response to recommendations of an independent panel reviewing the impact of Hurricane Katrina, the FCC’s Public Safety and Homeland Security Bureau (PSHSB) worked on several fronts to improve communications during emergencies, including streamlining collection of outage information during times of crisis through the Disaster Information Reporting System, helping ensure that communications workers receive “essential personnel” credentials during emergencies, working with other federal agencies to improve interoperability among first responders, and promoting use of enhanced 911 best practices.
+Since September 11, 2001, and Hurricane Katrina, the Federal Communications Commission has taken important steps to ensure that 911 services and other critical communications remain operational when disasters strike.
+For example, in response to recommendations of an independent panel reviewing the impact of Hurricane Katrina, the FCC's Public Safety and Homeland Security Bureau worked on several fronts to improve communications during emergencies, including streamlining collection of outage information during times of crisis through the Disaster Information Reporting System, helping ensure that communications workers receive "essential personnel" credentials during emergencies, working with other federal agencies to improve interoperability among first responders, and promoting use of enhanced 911 best practices.

 The following information will help you better understand what happens to our communications systems during an emergency and how best to use our communications systems during a crisis or disaster.

 There are three main components to emergency communications:

 - 911 call processing and delivery through Public Safety Answering Points (PSAP) and call dispatch.

 - Radio and/or broadcast or cable television station news and updates.